Who8MyLunch/WanderBits/work_log.md

 Hmmm.
 I just thought of something.
 The `Parser` currently checks through the input tokens for valid argument `Things` after the `Action`.
 This might be a mistake.
 Each `Action` really has its own set of valid `Things` it can work with.
 It will be easier to have the `Executive` handle making these checks.
 Let the `Parser` take care of clobbering punctuation and known ignore words.
 That will make the `Parser` definitely more focused.

 I also found out that the package name 'parser' is already used by Python itself.
 Hhhmm.
+I think I have the parser name thing figured out.
+It should be ok as long as my parser stays within this game package and I don't try to import it interactively from outside the package.

+I finished implementing a good start to the unit test for the parser module.
+I'll more tests to it as it develops.

 Sunday Afternoon
 ----------------